Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 At the heart of it, people are what turn a space into a multifaceted place.
 The exact stage in people's lives determines and influence where people live.
 For example, the location and housing tenureand house type, and by extent, the place profile.

 The local availability of a resource or natural advantage can encourage the growth of a settlement and mould its identity by fuelling industry.
 If these resources run out or global shift occurs for a particular product, technology typically takes over the natural advantage and the place profile can and often change.
 In Norwich, this **global shift** means that it has become cheaper and easier to manufacture goods like shoes and chocolate overseas and import it, leading to the replacement of local resources.
 Ocean-going ships have grown significantly in size and can no longer fit up the River Yare, so the riverside docklands fell into decline, much like the London Docklands.
 However, with shifting flows of people, opportunities have arisen in these areas, which are now shopping hubs and entrepreneurial centres of investment.

-## How do we understand place?
-> 2.a) People see, experience and understand place in different ways, this can also change over time.
-> 2.b) Places are represented through a variety of contrasting formal and informal agencies.

----
-Places are represented differently through formal and informal factors.

-### How and why people perceive places differently

-#### Place Perception: Uluru and Jerusalem
-- Religious and emotional attachment.
--

-#### Emotional attachment: The Kurds and Kurdistan

 ### Globalisation and our sense of place